kate102/CV/README.md

 Kate Morris

-I am a Makers Academy Boot Camp Alumni (not yet, clearly to you Makers people reading this!).
-My journey to this position has been circumnagigated from a simpilar position, via a number of seeminly unrelated but satisfying careers, back to the job I love the most.
-Following mt Masters in Safety Critial Systems I was a successful programmer for many years.
-A carear break to start a family was intamndem have .
-Then a sentence about what you've achieved.
-And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.
+I am a Makers Academy Boot Camp Alumni (not yet, clearly: to you Makers people reading this!).
+My journey to this position has been circumnavigated from a similar position, via a number of seemingly unrelated but, equally satisfying careers, hopefully back to the job I love the most.

+Following my M.Sc. in Formal Methods of Software Design [Safety Critical Systems] I was a successful programmer for many years.
+Due to my fear of boredom, a career break to start my family was also utilised build a substantial property portfolio.
+As my children gained independence, this skill set led to the creation of a successful and award-winning kitchen design company [Name of company or website?].
+The smooth implementation package I had developed overtime for the kitchen design business meant that any demands were purely financial or political.
+I no longer felt challenged decided that now was the time to explore returning to programming.

 ## Skills